vicjicaman/commit-hop-support-restaurants/README.md

  - Docker image for {{www}}-backend
  - Docker image for {{www}}-backend-static
  - New lambda@edge version for distribution
+ - Versioned compose from template
+ - Cloudformation templates
+ - Lambda code to s3

 Hardcoded resources:
  - Certificate - *.ua-wck.com, create and destroy certificated limits are very narrow, I hope that this will cover all certificate needs.